mdvanes/planck/README.md

 - Go to Build > Generate Signed App Bundle(s) / APK(s) > Generate Bundles
 - Go to https://play.google.com/console/
 - Create a new Closed test release for the Android Automotive track.
 Internal tests releases will *not* be shown in the car.

+## Automated Releases

+A GitHub Actions workflow automatically creates a release when `versionName` in `app/build.gradle.kts` changes on pushes to `main`.

+Details:
+- Uses the `versionName` value as both the tag and release title.
+- Skips creation if a release with the same tag already exists.
+- Collects commit messages since the previous release as release notes.

+To trigger:
+1. Update `versionName` (and typically `versionCode`) in `app/build.gradle.kts`.
+2. Commit and push to `main`.
+3. The workflow `.github/workflows/auto-release.yml` will run and create the release.

 ## Marking Activities as Distraction-Optimized